awanishraj/macaroni/README.md

 - Brightness slider with keyboard shortcuts (`Ctrl+=` / `Ctrl+-`)
 - **Auto brightness** — uses your location to follow sunrise and sunset, dimming at night and brightening during the day, hands-free
 - Crisp HiDPI scaling for sharp text on external displays
-- Resolution stepping with `Ctrl+Shift+=` / `Ctrl+Shift+-` — you know how you zoom in and out of a browser?
-Now you can do the same thing for your Mac's entire resolution
+- Resolution scaling with `Ctrl+Shift+=` / `Ctrl+Shift+-` — you know how you zoom in and out of a browser?
+Now you can do the same thing for your Mac's entire display

 <br clear="right"/>